-5. The leaf receives the Glean message and generates an ARP request for EP2.
+5. The leaf receives the Glean message and forwards it to EP2.

 6. EP2 sends the ARP reply, the packet is locally consumed by the leaf (since the destination MAC is the one associated to the SVI of the BD locally defined), which learns EP2 location information.

 At this point, the leaf can send a COOP update to the local spines, which then announces the information to the remote spines via MP-BGP.
-This implies that EP2 is now known also in Pod1 and when EP1 generates another ARP request, the ARP request can be sent across Pods as shown in Figure 32.
+This implies that EP2 is now known also in Pod1 and when EP1 generates another ARP request, the ARP request can be sent across Pods encapsulated in a unicast VXLAN packet destined to the Anycast Proxy-VTEP address identifying the spines in the remote Pod, as shown in Figure 36.